Greta Garbo: Relationships

 In 1937, Garbo met Leopold Stokowski, then conductor of the Philadelphia Orchestra, with whom she had a brief, but highly publicized relationship while the pair traveled throughout Europe the following year; whether the relationship was romantic or platonic is uncertain.
-In his diary, Erich Maria Remarque discusses a liaison with Garbo in 1941, and in his memoir, Cecil Beaton described an affair with her in 1947 and 1948.
-In 1941, she met the Russian-born millionaire George Schlee, who was introduced to her by his wife, fashion designer Valentina.
+In his diary, German novelist Erich Maria Remarque discusses a liaison with Garbo in 1941, and in his memoir, British photographer Cecil Beaton described an affair with her in 1947 and 1948.
+They maintained a romantic friendship for several years, during which Beaton hoped to marry her, though his feelings were often unreciprocated as he competed with George Schlee for her affection.
+He later reflected, "Greta was a full-time job and an anxiety as well as a pleasure."

+In 1941, Garbo met the Russian-born millionaire George Schlee, who was introduced to her by his wife, fashion designer Valentina.
 Nicholas Turner, Garbo's close friend for 33 years, said that, after she bought an apartment in the same building, "Garbo moved in and took Schlee from Valentina right away."
 Schlee would divide his time between the two, becoming Garbo's close companion and advisor until his death in 1964.

-Garbo once said: "If I were ever to love anyone, it would be Mauritz Stiller."

-Recent biographers and others have speculated that because it can be assumed she had intimate relationships with women as well as men, Garbo was bisexual, possibly even "predominantly lesbian".
+Recent biographers and others have speculated that, because it can be assumed she had intimate relationships with women as well as men, Garbo was bisexual, possibly even "predominantly lesbian".
 (Note: Attributed to multiple references:) In 1927, Garbo was introduced to stage and screen actress Lilyan Tashman, and they may have had an affair, according to some writers.
 Silent film star Louise Brooks stated that she and Garbo had a brief liaison the following year.

 In 1931, Garbo befriended the writer and acknowledged lesbian Mercedes de Acosta, whom she met through Salka Viertel, and, according to Garbo's and de Acosta's biographers, began a sporadic and volatile romance.

 The two remained friends—with ups and downs—for almost 30 years, during which time Garbo wrote de Acosta 181 letters, cards, and telegrams, now at the Rosenbach Museum and Library in Philadelphia.
 Garbo's family, which controls her estate, has made only 87 of these items publicly available.

 In 2005, Mimi Pollak's estate released 60 letters Garbo had written to her in their long correspondence.
 Several letters suggest she may have had romantic feelings for Pollak for many years.
 After learning of Pollak's pregnancy in 1930, for example, Garbo wrote: "We cannot help our nature, as God has created it.
 But I have always thought you and I belonged together."
 In 1975, she wrote a poem about not being able to touch the hand of her friend with whom she might have been walking through life.